phuchoang2603/sis-arxiv-vad-papers/content/papers/Anomaly-Led_Prompting_Learning_Caption_Generating_Model_and_Benchmark/index.md

 categories:
 - Hybrid
 github_link:
-description: Introduces a new task for comprehensive video anomaly captioning, proposes a large-scale benchmark dataset CVACBench with fine-grained annotations, and designs a baseline model AGPFormer using prompt learning to improve anomaly understanding and description accuracy.
+summary: Introduces a new task for comprehensive video anomaly captioning, proposes a large-scale benchmark dataset CVACBench with fine-grained annotations, and designs a baseline model AGPFormer using prompt learning to improve anomaly understanding and description accuracy.